Dafaol/Band-Trigger/README.md

 ### 💡 *"Smartbands were designed to track steps and skip songs.
 I decided they could do more."*

 Band Trigger is an Android application built to give a completely new purpose to your wearable device.
-It intercepts media control events from your smartband and translates them into custom HTTP requests, effectively turning your simple fitness band into a powerful smart home remote.
+It intercepts media control events from your smartband and translates them into custom HTTP requests and hardware commands, effectively turning your simple fitness band into a powerful smart home and device remote.

-#### 👤 For Users: The Story & Usage

-**The Story: Unlocking the Wearable**
-Most fitness bands are locked into their own ecosystems, with buttons restricted to basic functions. *Band Trigger* was born out of the idea to bypass these limitations without needing complex hacks or custom firmware.
-By cleverly hijacking the native "Play/Pause" media controls, this app empowers you to control your lights, PC, or any custom routine directly from your wrist.

-**Basic Usage**
-1. Add your custom Webhook URLs (Turn ON / Turn OFF) in the **Automations** tab.
+#### ✨ Features
+- **Smart Home Webhooks:** Control smart lights, plugs, or IFTTT routines.
+- **PC Media Controller:** Play, pause, or skip media on your desktop using the provided standalone Python server.
+- **Smart Toggle Display:** Real-time feedback on your wrist!
+The app updates the track title to show `[ ON ]` or `[ OFF ]` so you never lose track of your automation states.
+- **Focus Hijack:** Automatically reclaims the smartband's media controls whenever third-party media is paused on your phone.
+- **⚠️ Experimental Hardware Modules:** Silently snap photos or record audio straight from your wrist (currently in testing phase, but fully functional).

+#### 🛠️ Installation & Sideloading Note
+Because Band Trigger is an indie open-source tool that requests powerful permissions (like Notification Interception and Camera), **Google Play Protect may display a warning** during installation.
+* To proceed, simply tap **"More details"** and select **"Install anyway"**, or temporarily disable Play Protect in your Play Store settings.

+#### 👤 How to Use: A Robust Guide

+1. **Download & Install:** Get the latest signed `.apk` from the Releases tab.
+2. **Grant Permissions:** Open the **Settings** tab in the app.
-2. Enable **Hijack Band Focus** in the Settings.
+   - Enable **Hijack Band Focus** (this will redirect you to Android's Notification Access.
+Grant it so the app can intercept media events).
+   - If you want to use the experimental modules, enable the Camera and Audio permissions here as well.
+3. **Create Automations:** Go to the **Automations** tab and hit the `+` button.
+   - *For Smart Home:* Select "HTTP Webhook" and paste your trigger URLs.
+   - *For PC Media:* Use your local IP with the Python script (e.g., `http://192.168.x.x:5000/playpause`).
+   - *For Hardware:* Select "Hidden Camera" or "Audio Recorder".
-3. Pause any media on your phone to let Band Trigger take over the smartband screen.
-4. Use the Play/Pause buttons on your wrist to trigger your automations.
+4. **Trigger it!** Pause any music playing on your phone.
+Band Trigger will hijack the watch screen.
+Use the Play/Pause or Skip buttons on your wrist to fire your routines!

-📚 **Note:** For detailed step-by-step guides, troubleshooting, and setup tutorials, please check the [Wiki / Docs Folder](link-to-wiki-or-docs).
+📚 **Note:** For a detailed setup, check the [Step-by-step Tutorial](TUTORIAL.md).

 #### 💻 For Developers: Technical Overview

 **Architecture**
 - **UI & Navigation:** Built with a modular Fragment-based architecture (`SettingsFragment`, `AutomationsFragment`, `AboutFragment`) and smooth swipe transitions using `ViewPager2`.
-- **Media Session Interception:** Uses `NotificationListenerService` and `MediaSessionManager` to detect when media is paused globally, pushing an empty, high-priority media session to hijack the smartband display.
+- **Media Session Interception & Smart Toggle:** Uses `NotificationListenerService` and `MediaSessionManager` to detect paused media.
+It pushes an empty, high-priority media session to hijack the smartband display and dynamically updates the `MediaMetadata` to reflect ON/OFF states.
-- **Storage:** Automations are stored locally using `SharedPreferences` serialized via JSON.
+- **Python Integration:** Includes a lightweight `server/` script utilizing `pyautogui` to expand the Android ecosystem into desktop control.

 ---